-Mary Sue Coleman has led the University of Michigan since being appointed its 13th president in August 2002.
-She has unveiled several major initiatives that will have an impact on future generations of students, the intellectual life of the campus, and society at large.
-Time magazine has named her one of the nation’s “10 best college presidents.”
+Mary Sue Coleman led the University of Michigan as its 13th president from 2002 through 2014.
+During her tenure, Dr. Coleman unveiled several major initiatives that will have an impact on future generations of students, the intellectual life of the campus, and society at large.
+In 2009, Time magazine named her one of the nation’s “10 best college presidents.”

 Coleman is a recognized higher education leader at the national level.
 President Obama selected her as one of six university presidents to help launch the Advanced Manufacturing Partnership, a national effort bringing together industry, universities and the federal government.
 In 2010, U.S. Commerce Secretary Gary Locke named her co-chair of the National Advisory Council on Innovation and Entrepreneurship.